Andy Lawn, MS, PG

 He is active in the Florida Brownfields Association, having served three Board Member terms, and currently serves as Treasurer of The Southeastern Geological Society.
 He regularly presents due-diligence strategies, Brownfield site redevelopment, use of models for permitting and remedial decision making, and business environmental risk management topics, at the Florida Chamber and Brownfield Association Conferences, and has been a guest speaker at the University of Central Florida and Florida State University.

-Cathleen Beaudoin Jonas, PG
+Cathleen Beaudoin Jonas, MS, PG

 MS, Hydrogeology, University of South Florida

 Cathleen Beaudoin Jonas, PG is a Principal Hydrogeologist who works on small and large multi-disciplinary water resources and water supply projects in Florida.
 She is experienced in inter-acting with regulatory staff for permitting and compliance projects.
 As an expert in Florida hydrogeology, she develops, modifies and calibrates local to regional scale numerical groundwater flow models to use in groundwater flow studies for wellfield design and impacts analysis, remediation programs, mine cut dewatering evaluations, and to assist in acquiring water use permits.
 Cathleen has worked on brackish water and aquifer recharge studies and believes that these alternative water supplies provide a great opportunity for private and municipal clients to diversify and improve the reliability of their water supply while, at the same time, promoting environmental stewardship and social benefits.

 Dean Mades, MS, PE